jeffmarks648-creator/Plex-HDR-Fix/README.md

 - **Bit-Perfect HDR**: Match mpv's output peak **exactly** to your calibrated profile to prevent quality-degrading secondary conversions by the OS.
 - **Advanced SDR-to-HDR**: Uses **Inverse Tone Mapping** to make standard SDR content look vibrant and dynamic on HDR displays.
 - **Optimized HDR-to-SDR**: Fine-tuned profiles for various algorithms (Spline, BT.2446a, etc.) ensure HDR movies look perfect on standard monitors.
-- **No Extra Downloads**: Leverages high-end shaders already included in the Plex package (SSim/Krig) to eliminate blur.

 ---
 ## ✨ Features